-If the property owner believes the "Full Cash Value" is greater than the market value of the property and/or that the property classification is incorrect, the property owner can file a Petition for Review with the County Assessor within 60 days of when the Notice of Valuation was mailed.
+If you believe that the "Full Cash Value" is greater than the market value of the property and/or the property classification is incorrect, you can file a Petition for Review with the County Assessor within 60 calendar days of when the Notice of Valuation was mailed.

 The person who owns, controls, or possesses the property or their representative must sign the petition and mail or hand deliver one copy of the petition to the Assessor of the county in which the property is located.
-The filing deadline is printed on the Notice of Valuation.
+The filing deadline may be printed on the Notice of Valuation.

 Agency Authorization form (DOR 82130AA) - The owner may file an appeal or name an agent to represent them in the appeals process.
 If an agent is designated, an Agency Authorization form (DOR 82130AA) must accompany the Petition for Review.

 Step 2 – Further the Appeal to the Board of Equalization